-History of the section dates back to 1970s, when by the initiative of Victoria Yartseva, then Director of the Insitute of Linguistics, Andrey Korolev started studying Celtic languages (specifically, Old Irish) as part of the Germanic languages section.
-After some time Victor Kalygin, another prominent specialist of Old Irish, was admitted to the section.
-Essentially, Andrey Korolev and Victor Kalygin, disciples of Victoria Yartseva, became the first Russian celtologists who were recognized by the global scientific community.
-Apart from celtic studies, Andrey Korolev did an extensive research on languages of Asia Minor.
+History of the section dates back to 1970s, when by the initiative of Victoria Yartseva, then Director of the Institute of Linguistics, Andrey Korolev started studying Celtic languages (specifically, Old Irish) as part of the Germanic languages section.
+After some time Victor Kalygin, another prominent Old Irish specialist in Old Irish, was admitted to the section.
+Essentially, Andrey Korolev and Victor Kalygin, students of Victoria Yartseva, became the first Russian celtologists who were recognized by the global scientific community.
+Apart from Celtic studies, Andrey Korolev did extensive research on languages of Asia Minor.
 Vast knowledge and commitment to the issues of Indo-European studies also united two scholars.
-Their teaching activity led to the creation of a group of disciples and like-minded people.
-By the initiative of Victor Kalygin, this group became a part of section of Indo-European languages in 2003 and studied Celtic languages.
-In 2011 Andrey Sideltsev proposed to transform the group into the section of Anatolian and Celtic languages.
-Andrey Sideltsev is now the Head of the section.
+Their teaching activity produced a group of students of Anatolian and Celtic languages.
+By the initiative of Victor Kalygin, this group became a part of the section of Indo-European languages in 2003.
+In 2011 Andrei Sideltsev proposed to transform the group into the section of Anatolian and Celtic languages.
+Andrei Sideltsev is now the Head of the section.

-The section is the only unit in Russian linguistic tradition that deals with the complex study of the languages of two areas, the Anatolian language union and the Celtic languages.
-As for Celtic languages, they had been studied by the Faculty of Philology of MSU before, but Anatolian languages had been introduced by the section for the first time in history of Russian science.
+The section is the only unit in the Russian linguistic community that deals with the study of the languages of two areas, the languages of the Anatolian Sprachbund and the Celtic languages.
+As for the Celtic languages, they had been studied by the Faculty of Philology of MSU before, but the Anatolian languages have become the focus of interest of an institutionalized group of scholars for the first time in the history of Russian science.
 The section remains one of the few organized research centers in the world.
 Research of Anatolian and Celtic languages is conducted both synchronically and diachronically, and covers typological, areal, and comparative-historical perspectives.
-At different points of the section's activity, its staff was engaged in studying almost all languages of Anatolian language union and Celtic group.
-Hittite, Hattic, and Hurrian languages were studied by Alexey Kassian, Andrey Sideltsev, Olga Popova, and Maria Molina, Irish was studied by Tatyana Mikhailova, Welsh was studied by Elena Parina, and Breton was studied by Anna Muradova.
-The group has become the main center in Russia for studying these languages and represents Russian Anatolian and Celtic studies in global science.
+At different points of the section's activity, its staff was engaged in studying almost all languages of the Anatolian Sprachbund and of the Celtic group.
+Hittite, Hattic, and Hurrian languages have been studied by Alexey Kassian, Andrey Sideltsev, Olga Popova, and Maria Molina, Irish has been studied by Tatyana Mikhailova, Welsh has been studied by Elena Parina, and Breton was studied by Anna Muradova.
+The group has become the main center in Russia for studying these languages and represents Russian Anatolian and Celtic studies world wide.
 The Anatolian part of the group often takes part in conferences devoted to problems of Hittitology: International Hittitological Congress (Rome 2005, Çщкгь 2008, Warsaw 2011) and Rencontre Assyriologique (Moscow 2007, Rome 2011).
-As for the Celtic specialists, they participate in the International Congresses of Celtic Studies (Cork 1999, Aberystwyth 2003, Bonn 2007, Maynooth 2011) as well as in the activities of the scientific organization Celto-Slavica.
+As for the Celtic specialists, they participated in the International Congresses of Celtic Studies (Cork 1999, Aberystwyth 2003, Bonn 2007, Maynooth 2011) as well as in the activities of the scientific organization Celto-Slavica.
 Since its establishment in 2004 by Victor Kalygin and Séamus Mac Mathúna, 5 colloquiums have taken place, including one in Moscow in 2006.
-Representatives of the group actively collaborate with their counterparts from foreign universities (Ulster University, University of Rennes 2).
+Representatives of the group actively collaborate with their colleagues from foreign universities (Ulster University, University of Rennes 2).

 Every scholar of the group is an independent researcher, which encourages the emergence of joint projects within the group and outside of it.

-Every member follows the scientific paradigm of Victor Kalygin and Andrey Korolev that focuses on three things: 1) philological aspect of linguistics, 2) history of language, 3) complex approach to ancient and modern languages of the Indo-European periphery in all their manifestations.
+Every member follows the scientific paradigm of Victor Kalygin and Andrey Korolev that focuses on three things: 1) philological aspect of linguistics, 2) history of language, 3) complex approach to ancient and modern languages of the Indo-European languages in all manifestations.

 Obviously, the closest cooperation occurs within language groups.

-For example, Alexey Kassian and Andrey Sideltsev collaborated on writing a section 'Hittite' for a collective monograph 'Languages of the World', and they were also engaged in organizing the work on Anatolian part of the monograph.
-Earlier on, they had edited the compilation in memory of Andrey Korolev, and together with their teacher they wrote a monograph 'The Funeral Ritual' (2002).
+For example, Alexey Kassian and Andrei Sideltsev collaborated on writing a section 'Hittite' for a collective monograph 'Languages of the World', and they were also engaged in organizing the work on Anatolian part of the monograph.
+Earlier on, they had edited the collection of papers in memory of Andrey Korolev, and together with their teacher they wrote a monograph 'The Funeral Ritual' (2002).

-Vast majority of the section's staff (Tatyana Mikhailova, Anna Muradova, Andrey Sideltsev) took part in a project about spells and oral tradition.
+Vast majority of the section's staff (Tatyana Mikhailova, Anna Muradova, Andrei Sideltsev) took part in a project about spells and oral tradition.

-The specific nature of the languages studied in the section (Anatolian languages are now extinct, and many of the Celtic languages are on the brink of extinction) defines the integrity of the research programme.
+The specific nature of the languages studied in the section (Anatolian languages are now extinct, and many of the Celtic languages are on the verge of extinction) defines the integrity of the research programme.
 Anna Muradova investigated the suppression of the Breton language using sociolinguistic methods.
-Lately Andrey Sideltsev has been working on specifics of studying the pragmatics and syntax of an extinct language on the example of Hittite.
+Lately Andrei Sideltsev has been studying the pragmatics and syntax of an extinct language on the example of Hittite.

-Members of the section research phenomena of the same type in languages of different areas.
-For instance, Elena Parina and Andrey Sideltsev wrote a series of articles on clitic doubling in Celtic and Anatolian languages, thus contributing both to the general diachronic typology and to the typology of kindred Indo-European languages.
+Members of the section carry out research of the same type of phenomena in languages of different areas.
+For instance, Elena Parina and Andrei Sideltsev wrote a series of articles on clitic doubling in Celtic and Anatolian languages, thus contributing both to the general diachronic typology and to the intragenetic typology of Indo-European languages.

-Elena Parina, Victor Bayda, and Andrey Sideltsev held a conference in honor of Tatyana Mikhailova's anniversary and released a collection of materials from the conference.
+Elena Parina, Victor Bayda, and Andrei Sideltsev held a conference in honor of Tatyana Mikhailova's anniversary and released a collection of materials from the conference.

 - A.Korolev, V.Kalygin.
 Vvedenie v kel'tskuju filologiju [Introduction to Celtic philology]. Изд.
 2-е.
 Moscow, 2005.